OLC-Bioinformatics/sipprverse/README.md

 ==============
 #Introduction

-This pipeline is designed to be able to (optionally) create FASTQ files from BCL files from a run of an Illumina MiSeq, and search for the presence of defined target sequences in FASTQ files.
+This pipeline searches for gene targets in FASTQ files.
+These files may be previously generated, or created from BCL files from a run of an Illumina MiSeq as part of the pipeline.
+The latter functionality is to allow for the creation of FASTQ files from an in progress MiSeq run.

-It has been designed to run using either the archived files obtained from BaseSpace (something similar to analysis_14348334_fastq.zip), alternatively, it is possible to use the individual fastq files taken directly from the MiSeq.
-This is probably better, as, in addition to the fastq files, three other files from the MiSeq are required for the pipeline to function:

-1. GenerateFASTQRunStatistics.xml
-2. RunInfo.xml
-3. SampleSheet.csv

-These files are located within the appropriate subfolder (e.g. 140922_M02466_0030_000000000-AARWU - this folder consists of the date (140922), the MiSeq designation (M02466), and the flowcell number (000000000-AARWU)) of the MiSeqOutput directory in the MiSeq onboard computer.
-The fastq files are located in the ../MiSeqOutput/140922_M02466_0030_000000000-AARWU/Data/Intensities/BaseCalls folder.

-Copy all necessary files to a properly named folder in an easy to remember location (e.g. ../Sequencing/140922).

 #Contents
-This pipeline includes a main script (geneSipprV2), and several helper modules located in helper scripts, including
+This pipeline includes a main script (geneSipprV2, and several helper modules located in helper scripts, including

-* Pulling metadata from sequencing run reports/files
- * runMetadataOptater
+* fastqCreator
-* Moving and/or extracting archived files
+    * Creates FASTQ files from a provided Illumina MiSeq folder

- * fileExtractionProcessing
+* 16S
-* Performing quake error corrections on the reads
+    * Performs genus level typing of prokaryotic samples

- * quakeR
+* MLST
+    * Using the genus determined by 16S typing, the appropriate MLST scheme is used on the strain of interest.
+Currently only a select genera are represented, but it is possible to add any scheme desired

-* Running SPAdes assembler
+* pathotyping
+    * CGE pathotype database + CHAS probes

- * spadesGoUpper
+* serotyping
+    * CGE serotype database (currently only for *Escherichia* and *Salmonella*)

-* Performing typing using rMLST to determine best reference genome
+* virulence typing
+    * CGE virulence gene database

+* antimicrobial resistance marker finding
+    * Uses ARMI

- * rMLST_typer
+* rMLST
-* Determining assembly quality metrics using quast
+    * ribosomal multilocus sequence typing

- * quastR
+* custom target analysis
-* Estimating the size of the library fragments
+    * Analysis of custom targets

- * lse
-* Creating a JSON report of all collected metadata for each sequenced strain
- * reportR
+#Arguments
+-p, --path, Required.
+Path in which to place the reports folder.
+It is also used to find sequences and targets folders if arguments for these folders are not provided

+-s, --sequencepath, Path of .fastq(.gz) files to process.
+If not provided, the default path of "path/sequences" will be used

+-t, --targetpath, Path of target files to process.
+If not provided, the default path of "path/targets" will be used

+-m, --miSeqPath, Path of the folder containing MiSeq run data folder (e.g. /media/miseq/MiSeqOutput)

+-f, --miseqfolder, Name of the folder containing MiSeq run data (e.g. 151218_M02466_0126_000000000-AKF4P)

+-r1, --readLengthForward, Length of forward reads to use.
+Can specify "full" to take the full length of forward reads specified on the SampleSheet

+-r2, --readLengthReverse, Length of reverse reads to use.
+Can specify "full" to take the full length of reverse reads specified on the SampleSheet.
+Default is 0

+-c, --customSampleSheet, Path of folder containing a custom sample sheet (still must be named "SampleSheet.csv)"

+-P, --projectName, A name for the analyses.
+If nothing is provided, then the "Sample_Project" field in the provided sample sheet will be used.
+Please note that bcl2fastq
+     creates subfolders using the project name, so if multiple names are provided, the results will be split as into multiple projects

+-16S, --16Styping, Perform 16S typing.
+Note that for analyses such as MLST, pathotyping, serotyping, and virulence typing that require the genus of a strain to proceed,
+     16S typing will still be performed

+-M, --Mlst, Perform MLST analyses

+-Y, --pathotYping, Perform pathotyping analyses

+-S, --Serotyping, Perform serotyping analyses

+-V, --Virulencetyping, Perform virulence typing analyses

+-a, --armi, Perform ARMI antimicrobial typing analyses

+-r, --rmlst, Perform rMLST analyses

+-d, --detailedReports, Provide detailed reports with percent identity and depth of coverage values rather than just "+" for positive results

+-C, --customTargetPath, Provide the path for a folder of custom targets .fasta format.
+Does not support multifasta files

 #Use
-Run SPAdesPipeline.py from the console.
+Run geneSipprV2.py from the console with the desired arguments.

 #Requirements
+* Linux
+* Python
+* BioPython
+* pysamstats and dependencies
+* SMALT v?
+* samtools
+* mirabait
-* Docker
+* more coming soon!
-Everything else should be contained within the docker container, and is ready to run.

 # Outputs
-This pipeline generates multiple outputs.

-1. Assembled contigs - these are collected in the 'BestAssemblies' folder
-2. JSON reports - these are located in the 'reports' folder
-3. A summary of rMLST alleles - this is located in the 'reports' folder

-Additionally, within the individual strain subfolders, a .pdf output of plotted insert sizes is included in the 'insertSizes' folder.
-Detailed reports can be found in the 'quast_results' folder, and the reference genome file is located in 'referenceGenome'
+This pipeline generates multiple reports.
+They should be in the path/reports folder.
+A new folder is created for each analysis with the format: YYYY.MM.DD.HH.MM.SS